pceuropa/aws-lambda-deployment/README.md

 # aws-lambda-deployment
-CRUD to AWS Lambda by Bash - simple way to deploy your code to lamba.
+CRUD deployment AWS Lambda in bash - fast way to deploy your code to AWS lamba.
 Zip reguirements package only work with virtualenv (python3)

 ## preparation